authup/documentation/src/guide/deployment/docker-compose.md

 The following examples show different ways to configure and use the Authup service using docker-compose.
 For more general information about how to configure Authup, see the [configuration](./configuration) section.

+## Reverse Proxy

+It is recommended to operate the services behind a reverse proxy.
+For example [nginx](./nginx.md).

 ### Environment variables